alex-lt-kong/the-nitty-gritty/c-cpp/cpp/02_constructor/README.md

     which is discussed separately.

-* This design also differs greatly from Java/C#, where almost all objects are reference types which behave like pointers except they are garbage collected.
+* This design also differs greatly from Java/C#, where almost all objects are reference types that behave like pointers except they are garbage collected.

-* Copy constructor is an important function to support the above design--we need to frequently make copies of an object just like we make copies of integer (e.g., `int a = b;`).
+* Copy constructor is an important function to support the above design--we need to frequently make copies of an object just like we make copies of an integer (e.g., `int a = b;`).
 There are a few cases where copy constructors will be called, including:
     * initialization: `T a = b;` or `T a(b);`, where b is of type T;
     * function argument passing: `f(a);`, where a is of type T and f is `void f(T t)`;